haltu/muuri/README.md

     speed: Muuri.AutoScroller.smoothSpeed(2000, 2700, 3200),
     // Let's not sort during scroll.
     sortDuringScroll: false,
-    // No need to sync dragged item positions after scroll since we place all
-    // the dragged items within a fixed element which does not scroll.
-    syncAfterScroll: false,
     // Enable smooth stop.
     smoothStop: true,
     // Finally let's log some data when auto-scroll starts and stops.